-- (5) Ms. Randle was appointed VP, CRO on October 1, 2018.
-Prior to that Ms. Randle held the position of Vice President, Credit Risk Monitoring and Management.
-Amount shown in "Share-Based Awards" for 2021 is the fair value of new units granted in the year and the dividend distributions under the RSU Plan of \$61,966, plus the fair value of new units granted in the year and the fair value of the dividend distributions under the PSU Plan of \$36,547.
-Ms. Randle resigned as an officer of the Corporation effective November 12, 2021.
-In connection with her departure from the Corporation, she received accrued vacation pay in the amount of \$251. - (6) Salary represents the amount paid to the NEO from January to December of each year, with the exception of Ms. Randle whose salary represents the amount paid from January to the date of her resignation on November 12, 2021.
-An annual salary increase takes effect on March 1st of each year. - (7) The fair value of the dividend distributions in the year pursuant to the PSU Plan and the RSU Plan is based on the average market value of the Common Shares underlying the units for the preceding five business days leading up to the dividend payment date.
-The fair value of new units granted pursuant to the PSU Plan is based on the average market value of the Common Shares underlying the units for the preceding five business days leading up to the grant date.
-This methodology was used because it is the most accurate reflection of the average market value. - (8) Amount shown is the annual incentive paid pursuant to the annual incentive plan.
-In 2021, the CORE EPS target was \$0.82 In 2020, the EPS target was \$1.65 and Core EBT target was \$13,323,000.
-In 2019, the EPS target was \$1.46 and CORE EBT target was \$10,223,000. - (9) The amount shown includes, as applicable, MCAN's contributions under MCAN's ESOP, DPSP and the interest obligations of the NEOs to MCAN that were reimbursed by the Corporation, at its discretion, in connection with loans provided pursuant to the ESP Plan and perquisite's as described above.
+- (4) Mr. Brown was promoted to SVP, Investments and Corporate Development on March 4, 2022 from his role as VP, Investments.
+Prior to September 1, 2019, he held the position of Vice President, Treasury & Operations.
+Amount shown in "Share-Based Awards" for 2022 is the fair value of new units granted in the year under the RSU Plan of \$57,248, plus the fair value of new units granted in the year under the PSU Plan of \$85,854. - (5) Mr. Corr was appointed VP, CRO on February 14, 2022.
+Since joining MCAN on October 10, 2018, Mr. Corr has held progressively more senior positions within the Risk function.
+Amount shown in "Share-Based Awards" for 2022 is the fair value of new units granted in the year under the RSU Plan of \$34,198, plus the fair value of new units granted in the year under the PSU Plan of \$22,799. - (6) Salary represents the amount paid to the NEO from January to December of each year.
+An annual salary increase takes effect on March 1st of each year. - (7) The fair value of new units granted pursuant to the RSU Plan and PSU Plan is based on the average market value of the Common Shares underlying the units for the preceding five business days leading up to the grant date.
+This methodology was used because it is the most accurate reflection of the average market value - (8) Amount shown is the annual incentive paid pursuant to the annual incentive plan.
+In 2022, the CORE EPS target was \$0.98.
+In 2021, the CORE EPS target was \$0.82.
+In 2020, the EPS target was \$1.65 and Core EBT target was \$13,323,000. - (9) The amount shown includes, as applicable, MCAN's contributions under MCAN's ESOP, DPSP and the interest obligations of the NEOs to MCAN that were reimbursed by the Corporation, at its discretion, in connection with loans provided pursuant to the ESP Plan and perquisite's as described above.
+It also includes the fair value of the dividend distributions in the year pursuant to the PSU Plan and the RSU Plan, which is based on the average market value of the Common Shares underlying the units for the preceding five business days leading up to the dividend payment date. - (10) The Corporation does not have any option-based awards, non-equity incentive plan compensation under long-term incentive plans or pension value amounts to report.